 Disneyland Annual Passes

 If you don’t live in Southern California, you basically need to have multiple trips totaling at least 7-8 days in the parks planned in a single year for an Annual Pass to even begin to make sense.
 At that point, you might want to consider the new Disney Flex Pass.
-As we discuss in our Disneyland Flex Annual Pass: Winners & Losers post, there’s a lot of upside to this new-for-2019 AP.
+As we discuss in our Disneyland Flex Annual Pass: Winners & Losers post, there’s a lot of upside to this new pass.

-That Annual Pass definitely is not for everyone, though.
+The Flex AP definitely is not for everyone, though.
 If it doesn’t work for you, the Deluxe Annual Passport also might make sense for you.
 For that, you’re going to need around 9-11 days in the parks per year for it to make sense.
 Even then, you need to make sure that none of your dates coincide with the Annual Pass’ blockout dates.

 In other words, it’s really tough to justify buying a Disneyland Annual Passport for a single trip if you live out of state.
 This might conflict with other information you’ve heard or read, but that’s probably outdated.
 It used to be a great option to purchase an Annual Pass, but in the last 5 years, Disneyland Annual Passes have nearly doubled in cost.
 (You read that correctly.)